 Counselling support can be beneficial when you are facing big changes in your life.
 This can be one-to-one, as a couple or as a family.
 Counselling provides a caring and supportive environment to help you look at what is happening in your life, find your own solutions and support you in making decisions, as well as helping you find ways to cope.
 You will explore your feelings, including your relationship with the person you care for.

 Getting support for yourself early on ensures that you will be able to stay well and support your loved one for longer.

 Everything we do at CABA is underpinned by our commitment to providing lifelong support to past and present ICAEW members, ACA students, past and present ICAEW staff and their close families.

 Our care support officers offer a listening, non-judgemental ear for anyone who wishes to speak about care and care needs.
 We can give practical advice and information on all aspects of care from money and benefits, choosing residential care or care at home, to your rights at work as a carer.
 No enquiry is too small and there's no limit to the number of times you can contact us or how long we can support you.

 We can also provide emotional support through professional counselling.
 We can arrange for one-to-one support, support for couples and family counselling.
 We have partnerships with Cruse, the bereavement charity, and Relate, the relationship people, to ensure that you can access the support most relevant to your situation.

 Our range of personal and professional development courses can equip you with the skills and knowledge to take care of your wellbeing and support others to do the same.
 Courses include Supercharge your sleep, Eat and exercise for energy, Understanding mental health and Mindfulness for beginners.
-You can choose to work directly with our expert trainers in multiple locations across the UK or complete an e-learning course, perfect for those with caring commitments or living outside the UK.
+You can choose to work directly with our expert trainers in multiple locations across the UK or complete an online course, perfect for those with caring commitments or living outside the UK.

 All of our support is free and strictly confidential.